ncphillips/makersasylum.com/sdg-school.md

     The program is designed to give you access to a platform where you can voice an opinion, take an action and create an impact.
 - template: title
-  title: Why you should apply?
-- template: body-copy
-  content: |-
-    * Opportunity to co-learn with the best and the most diverse minds
-    * Hands on learning in some of the most advanced digital fabrication labs
-    * Exposure to global issues and a chance to solve real world problems using technology
-    * Network of like minded tinkerers / makers for life
-    * Mentorship from some of the most brilliant change makers
-- template: title
   title: Program framework
 - template: body-copy
   content: The framework for **SDG School 2019 Edition** is based on the Sustainable